lexicHQ/docs/building-a-bot.md

 Using plugins, implement custom logic, capture and validate input, make API requests and overall extend your bot for a richer experience

-### Go to Intent
+### Go to Block

 The plugin allows you to design conditional conversation flow.
-This helps you implement complex flow in your bot that is triggered due to a user input or API response.
+This helps you implement complex flow in your bot that is triggered by a user input or an event.

 Here, in the example, the bot will take the user to a confirm transaction flow based on input.
 First, ask the user what they want to do next:

 ![](go-to-input.png)

-Next, use `user-input` plugin to capture the input.
-The following is an example of pattern validation with a regular expression:
+Next, use `user-input` plugin to capture the input using a pattern validation with a regular expression:

 ![](go-to-user-input.png)

-Finally, send the user to a `yes-flow` intent based on if the user typed/pressed (`facebook` quick-reply) "yes" in the following way:
+Finally, send the user to a `yes-flow` block based on if the user typed/pressed (`facebook` quick-reply) "yes" in the following way:

 ![](go-to-flow.png)